 Baobab - a versatile, drought resistant tree growing in arid and semi-arid areas across Africa, it produces both edible fruit and seeds.
 Baobab flour, derived from the dried fruit pulp is a wonderful and versatile ingredient for a range of baked goods, smoothies, and other preparations.
 Forestopia baobab flour is harvested and processed by a network of women entrepreneurs and sourced through Bayoba, an organization dedicated to advancing sustainable harvesting and use of baobab, environmental conservation and enhanced livelihoods for harvester communities.

 Ramon Seed Flour - Forestopia's ramon products are gathered from wild ramon/ojushte (Brosimum alicastrum) trees in protected forests of the Peten region of Northern Guatemala by the women's producer cooperative Associacion de Productores Nutrinaturales S.A (ANSA) and harvester collectives of the Associación de Comunidades Forestales de Petén (ACOFOP).
 Ramon seed flour is a highly versatile, nutritious food.
 Great for cakes, pastries, pancakes, cookies, breakfast cereal and many culinary dishes.

 Mesquite flour - Mesquite flour is a wonderful, highly nutritious and gluten free (GF) alternative to wheat flour.
-The pods are gathered from wild, native mesquite trees (Prosopis spp.) by partner collector networks in both Mexico and Argentina, and milled into a fine, certified organic flour.
+The pods are gathered from wild, native mesquite trees (Prosopis spp.) by partner collector networks in both Mexico and Argentina, and milled into a fine flour (certified organic).
 Mesquite flour's chocolatey, slightly sweet and earthy flavor and aroma is a great addition to both your baking and many savory dishes like chili, stews and spicy sauces.